CollaborativeStudy/CS/README.md

 # CS (Collaborative Study)

-See mockups of the upcoming app at our <a href="https://collaborativestudy.github.io/"> organization home page</a>!
+See the progress of our study session scheduling app at our <a href="https://collaborativestudy.github.io/"> organization home page</a>!